jimbrig/JimsObsidianVault/Testing Text Generator AI.md

-Tell me about the city of Atlanta
+  Tell me about the state of Georgia